Inflectra/rapise-documentation/docs/Guide/dynamics_ax.md

 }
 ```

-If Rapise does not capture any interaction or captures it wrongly then try to [learn](object_learning.md) the object.
-In this case Rapise will add it to the object tree but will not capture the action and you'll add the code to the test manually later.
-To learn an object during recording session place mouse cursor over it and press ++ctrl+2++ shortcut.
-It makes sense to pause recording before learning objects.
-This will prevent Rapise from intersecting mouse and keyboard and attempting to record interactions you do. `Pause/Resume` button is located at the right side of the [Recording Activity dialog](recording_activity_dialog.md).
+If Rapise does not capture an interaction or captures it incorrectly, then try to [learn](object_learning.md) the object.
+In this case, Rapise will add it to the object tree but will not capture the action, requiring you to add the code to the test manually later.
+To learn an object during a recording session, place the mouse cursor over it and press the ++ctrl+2++ shortcut.
+It is advisable to pause recording before learning objects.
+This will prevent Rapise from intercepting mouse and keyboard input and attempting to record your interactions.
+The `Pause/Resume` button is located on the right side of the [Recording Activity dialog](recording_activity_dialog.md).

 ## Tips for Interacting with Objects

 ## Text Box

-To allow Rapise to capture the entered text interact with a text box in two steps:
+To allow Rapise to capture the entered text, interact with a text box in two steps:

 1. Click into the edit box
 2. Type text using keyboard